 Glendale Bike Accident Attorneys

-At Aghabegian & Associates, PC, we have been representing injured individuals and their families since 1998.
-Our Glendale bicycle accident attorneys are dedicated to tirelessly pursuing justice on behalf of catastrophically injured cyclists and their loved ones.
-Since 1998, we have successfully secured more than $100 million on behalf of our clients.
+At Aghabegian & Associates, PC, we have been representing injured individuals and their families since 1998, including cyclists injured throughout Los Angeles County.
+We understand just how traumatic a bike accident can be, especially for younger cyclists, and the long-term effects of these injuries.
+That is why our Glendale bicycle accident attorneys are dedicated to tirelessly pursuing justice on behalf of catastrophically injured cyclists and their loved ones.

 Contact us online or by phone at (818) 507-4311 to learn more about how our team can fight for the fair recovery you are owed.
 Your initial consultation is completely free.